Izenda7Series/docs/ref/api_data_model.rst

    * - `POST dataModel/schema/updateConnectionColor`_
      - Updates the connection color.
    * - `GET dataModel/relationship/joinTypes`_
      - Returns an array of join types currently supported.
+   * - `GET dataModel/databaseMapping`_
+     - Returns an array of database mappings.
+   * - `POST dataModel/databaseMapping`_
+     - Saves an array of database mappings.
+   * - `POST dataModel/loadDatabaseNames`_
+     - Returns a paged array of database servers and database names.
+   * - `POST dataModel/loadDatabaseObjects`_
+     - Returns a paged array of connection names or schema names in the specified database.

 .. _POST_dataModel/loadQuerySources: